sensu/sensu-docs/content/sensu-go/5.15/reference/backend.md

 # /etc/sensu/backend.yml example
 insecure-skip-tls-verify: true{{< /highlight >}}

 | jwt-private-key-file |      |
 -------------|------
-description  | path to the PEM-encoded private key to use to sign JWTs. _NOTE: The internal symmetric secrey key is used by default to sign all JWTs unless a private key is specified via this attribute._ type         | String default      | `""` example      | {{< highlight shell >}}# Command line example
+description  | Path to the PEM-encoded private key to use to sign JWTs. _NOTE: The internal symmetric secret key is used by default to sign all JWTs unless a private key is specified via this attribute._ type         | String default      | `""` example      | {{< highlight shell >}}# Command line example